 Taiwan parliament to vote on Asia's first gay marriage bill

-TAIPEI: Taiwan will decide whether to pass Asia's first gay marriage law on Friday (May 17) as conservative lawmakers launch a last-ditch attempt to scupper the bill despite a court ruling ordering same-sex marital equality.
+TAIPEI: Taiwan's parliament began debating Asia's first gay marriage law on Friday (May 17) as conservative lawmakers launched a last-ditch attempt to scupper the most progressive bill in favour of a watered-down "civil-union" law.

-Protesters on both sides of the debate will gather outside Taipei's parliament for what looks set to be a mammoth legislative debate over an issue that has bitterly divided the island.
+Hundreds of gay rights supporters gathered despite heavy rain near Taipei's parliament as a mammoth legislative debate got under way over an issue that has bitterly divided the island.

 Parliament is up against a ticking clock.

 Taiwan's top court has ruled that not allowing same-sex couples to marry violates the constitution.
-Judges gave the government two years to make necessary changes by May 24, 2019 or see marriage equality enacted automatically.
+Judges gave the government until May 24 this year to make the changes or see marriage equality enacted automatically.
+But they gave no guidance on how to do that.

-With that deadline fast approaching, three bills have been tabled for Friday - which also happens to be the International Day Against Homophobia, Transphobia and Biphobia.
+With that deadline fast approaching, three bills have been tabled for Friday's vote - which also happens to be the International Day Against Homophobia, Transphobia and Biphobia.

 It is backed - begrudgingly - by gay rights groups who see it as the closest thing to full equality with heterosexual couples, despite its limitations.